Today we are excited to share a uniquely light and flavorful recipe with you for Pink Champagne Cake.

 Southern bakers have been flavoring their cakes with sweet beverages for decades (cocoa cola cake, 7 up cake, etc.)…but Pink Champagne cake takes that practice to a whole new level of delicious sophistication.

 It is believed that Pink Champagne Cake first originated on the west coast in the ’50s and ’60s, and was a hugely popular to choice for bridal showers, weddings, and bachelorette parties.

 There’s just something a bit glamorous about a dessert flavored with Pink Champagne, don’t you think?
 The Los Angeles Times printed a Pink Champagne Cake decades ago and to this day it remains one of it’s most requested.

 If you like Pink Champagne, you are going to fall in love with this recipe.
 While the pink champagne isn’t overpowering, the flavor is unmistakable.

 We love to fill it with our Pink Champagne Buttercream Frosting, but traditionally pink champagne cakes have often been paired with bavarian cream or coconut fillings.

 We hope that you enjoy this fantastic recipe.
-Make sure to check out our Pink Champagne Buttercream link below, as well as a doctored cake mix option!
-Enjoy!
+Make sure to check out our other Pink Champagne Cake (doctored cake mix version) linked below, as well as our Strawberries and Champagne Cake!

 - Preheat the oven to 350 degrees, grease and flour 3 (8 inch) pans